-Destination Sydney Surrounds South comprises five local government areas: Kiama, Shellharbour, Shoalhaven, Wollongong and Wingecarribee (Southern Highlands).
+The DSSS region comprises five local government areas: Kiama, Shellharbour, Shoalhaven, Wollongong and Wingecarribee (the Southern Highlands).

-The Destination Sydney Surrounds South visitor economy delivers 6.6% of the region's jobs, supports 6,295 businesses and directly delivers 4.0% (\$1.3 billion) of the region's Gross Value Add (GVA) which has grown every year since 2010-11 at an average 4.9% pa.
-The region attracted just over 7 million visitors and 11.4 million visitor nights.
+The DSSS visitor economy delivers 6.6% of the region's jobs, supports 6,295 businesses and directly delivers 4.0% (\$1.3 billion) of the region's Gross Value Add (GVA) which has grown every year since 2010-11 at an average 4.9% pa.
+The region attracted just over 13 million visitors and 14 million visitor nights4.